 Green Vein Kratom originates from areas in Southeast Asia, such as Indonesia.
 It tends to have a bit less potency than red, so a lot of new kratom users will start on Green Vein kratom.
 Often, avid users will use Green vein kratom to mix with white or red veins.

-Most popular Green Vein Kratom includes:
+The most popular Green Vein Kratom includes:

 White Vein Kratom